Take control of your money

 My wife is a dietician and she always says to me “If you want to lose weight, you need to start by looking at your life and assessing your habits and lifestyle to see where the root of the problem is.”

-In my line of work, we can learn from this common sense message.
+In my line of work, we can learn from this common-sense message.
 In order to take control of your money, you first need to know where you stand financially.
 To do so, you need to take stock by figuring out your net worth.
 It’s kind of like a company’s balance sheet.
-You need to know what you own and what you owe and hopefully your worth is not negative.
-This serves as a starting point to measuring wealth.
+You need to know what you own and what you owe and hopefully, your worth is not negative.
+This serves as a starting point for measuring wealth.

 You also need to know how much you spend.
 How would you know if you are overspending or not if you never took any steps to track your spending in some way shape or form?
 Some people might assume this is where budgeting comes into play.
 Not me.
 I don’t like the word ‘budgeting’ just like I don’t like the word ‘dieting’ because they both imply restriction of behavior.
 I’m not suggesting everyone needs to budget.
 Rather, I am suggesting that everyone needs to know how much money is spent each and every month.
 If you have a spending problem, then you need to budget your money.
 Just like if you have an eating problem, then you have to diet.